-I talk and write a lot about the keys to success, and often I throw the word “real” in front of the word “success.”
-I also talk about the keys to success “in the most important roles of your life.”
-Ever wonder why?
+I frequently speak and write about the “keys to success” and often throw the word “real” or “true” in front of the word “success.”

-The reason is because true success is not always associated with fame, fortune, or power.
-These things can accompany real success, but they are not the definition of success.
-Experiencing true success in the most important roles of our lives has much more to do with character, attitude, and integrity than fame, fortune, or power.
-In fact, we all know of famous, rich, powerful people we’d never consider truly successful.
+The reason is because true success is not necessarily associated with fame, fortune, or power.
+These may accompany success, but they do not define success.
+Experiencing true success in the most important roles of our lives has much more to do with character, attitude, and integrity than with fame, fortune, or power.
+In fact, we all know of famous, rich, powerful people we'd never consider truly successful.

 At the same time, if you're like me, you know people who aren't famous, don't have a lot of money, and can't boast about any type of powerful position, yet you see them as incredibly successful.
 No matter what life throws at them, they strive for excellence, embrace integrity, and live with character.
 In other words, they hold true to their values and live lives of hope!